The Pilchard and the Mouse

 The Pilchard & the Mouse (or) Mr Cod’s nasty headache

-Yesterday I posted ‘Bunny & the Butterfly‘ and it was the cause of some rather earnest consternation over on Google Plus.
+Yesterday I posted ‘Bunny & the Butterfly‘ and it was the cause of some rather earnest consternation over on Google Plus (now defunct).
 Someone couldn’t quite figure out what it was that the bunny was holding.
 He went on and on about keys and pilchards and corned goods.
 Honestly, I think he’s been up there in Scotland on a cask tour.
 Meaning: his whole trip is undertaken from the inside of a cask of scotch.
 Oh, Cod! make sure you try the Bunnahabhain Islay single malt!
 I digress from mice & pilchards.
 Here’s what Cod Codliness had to say:

 i’m a tad puzzled as to what the bunny is holding – it seems to be one of three things: